Meet the team

 Indigenous Graduate Research Program Coordinator

-Dr Odette Mazel
+Associate Professor Odette Mazel

-Senior Research Fellow
+Principal Research Fellow

-As Senior Research Fellow at the Melbourne Poche Centre for Indigenous Health, Odette leads the research and evaluation program to enhance the impact and reach of the Centre’s activities.
+As Principal Research Fellow at the Melbourne Poche Centre for Indigenous Health, Odette leads the research and evaluation program to enhance the impact and reach of the Centre’s activities.
 Odette has published in areas relating to Indigenous human rights and self-determination, Indigenous student access to higher education, and agreement and treaty making with Indigenous communities.

 Contact Odette for information about our research projects.